 Symptoms of these depressive episodes include alterations to sleeping patterns (either sleeping too little or too much), feelings of sadness or unnecessary guilt, severe fatigue, and commonly thoughts of suicide.

-Bipolar II can be difficult to diagnose, because people often only present for help during depressive phases.
+Bipolar 2 can be difficult to diagnose, because people often only present for help during depressive phases.
 Furthermore, symptoms of hypomania are often attributed to a high-functioning personality, and not a mental health disorder.
-As a result, around half of all people with bipolar type II are misdiagnosed with depression, before a new diagnosis of bipolar is made.
+As a result, around half of all people with bipolar type 2 are misdiagnosed with depression, before a new diagnosis of bipolar is made.

 DSM-5 criteria for a hypomanic episode

 A distinct period of abnormally and persistently elevated, expansive or irritable mood and abnormally increased activity and energy, lasting at least four consecutive days and present most of the day nearly every day.

 During this period three or more of the following symptoms have persisted (four if the mood is only irritable) representing a change from usual behaviour and present to a significant degree:

 - More talkative than usual or pressure to keep talking